zchee/golang-wiki/DevExpWG.md

 * Make Go a preferred language in industry and education.
 * Help the language graduate to a mainstream language by enabling the early majority developers.
 * Help Go to succeed in organizations that tend to have opinionated infrastructure and developer tooling.
-Identify the points where Go fails, inform the core project (report bugs or file proposals) and provide assistance.
+Identify the gaps and propose solutions.

 ## People